 This flight is a dh/dt repeat of the identical 15 October 2012 flight.
 It occupies straightened approximations of the Foundation and Support Force ice streams, and crosses several subglacial lakes in their upper portions.
 We also collect high-altitude gravity data across the Ronne Ice Shelf en-route to the area.

-Flight Priority: high (multi-year repeat flight) Science Requirements Addressed: IS1,IS2,IS3,IS4,IS6,IS7,IS11,IS12,IS13,IS15 Spacecraft Tracks: none Last Flown: 2012 Remaining Design Issues: none
+Flight Priority: low (multi-year repeat flight) Science Requirements Addressed: IS1,IS2,IS3,IS4,IS6,IS7,IS11,IS12,IS13,IS15 Spacecraft Tracks: none Last Flown: 2014